TheDolentCity/paladins-of-awoudan/src/content/docs/classes/paladin-of-the-celadon-tower.md

 - You start with 4 stamina.
 Increase it by 1 for each point of dexterity and 2 for each point of endurance.
 - You start with 4 health.
 Increase it by 2 for each point of vitality.
 - You start with 12 willpower.
 Increase it by 1 for each point of intelligence and 3 for each point of mind.
 - You start with 4 luster.
-Increase it by 1 for each point of spirit and 2 for each point of arcane.
+Increase it by 1 for each point of arcane and 2 for each point of spirit.

 ## Gear

 - Take sable robes or consecrated robes.
 - Take crystal orb or oak staff or hazel wand or hawthorn wand.
+- Take shortsword, axe, or mace.
 - Take spell hoard ring.

 ## Builds